ePages-de/epages-devportal/_posts/2017/2017-03-02-creating-a-sales-analytics-app-with-ruby-on-rails.md

 We decided to use [Rails](http://rubyonrails.org/) - in part because we love it, but also to use our [own developed library](https://github.com/ePages-de/epages-rest-ruby).
 On the charts side there are lots of options to choose, but we went with [D3](https://d3js.org/), an open source, very powerful and very customizable option.
 The main reason of picking this was purely educational.
-I love learning new stuff, libraries, languages, paradigms, you name it; and I already used [Highcharts](http://www.highcharts.com/), [Google charts](https://developers.google.com/chart/) and [Chart.js](http://www.chartjs.org/), plus I was really curious about it and my team let me decide {% emoji smiley %}.
+I love learning new stuff, libraries, languages, paradigms, you name it; and I already used [Highcharts](http://www.highcharts.com/), [Google charts](https://developers.google.com/chart/) and [Chart.js](http://www.chartjs.org/), plus I was really curious about it and my team let me decide 😊.

 [Devise](https://github.com/plataformatec/devise) was our option for user management.
 This gem is easy and simple, so it was perfect to deliver fast (even though in the end everything became more complicated).